mozilla/fxa/docs/adr/0031-process-evolution.md

 We asked our stakeholders about the changelogs and the only people currently using them are QA.
-After [a conversation](https://groups.google.com/a/mozilla.com/g/fxa-staff/c/OuKEsHs67fk) we found an alternative that would allow us to stop writing our change logs to the repository and reduce our deployment churn.
+After [a conversation](https://groups.google.com/a/mozilla.com/g/fxa-staff/c/OuKEsHs67fk) we found using Github's release notes feature would allow us to stop writing our change logs to the repository and reduce our deployment churn.

 ### Do we need to maintain versions in each package.json?